syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ### Step three: `dependencies` {#dependencies}

-> Change the Promise so that _the Worker Cluster_ Operator that creates the instance knows to apply your new `costCentre` label `costCentre`
+> Change the Promise so that _the Worker_ that can host the Postgres knows to apply your new `costCentre` label `costCentre`

 #### About `dependencies`